keajs/kea/README.md

 Open the [demo app](http://example.kea.rocks/) and [view its source on GitHub](https://github.com/mariusandra/kea-example).

-# NEW! v0.19 - INLINE KEA
+In the demo app you will find several examples with source.
+Check it out!

-There is a new feature called "inline kea", which is released with the beta version `0.19-0`.
+# The basics

-With it you may add logic to your components by writing it like this:
+You create and connect kea logic stores to your components like this:

 ```jsx
 import { kea } from 'kea'